 Salicylic acid not only removes existing acne but also prevents future breakouts.
 It helps to keep your skin pores clean so that no acne can develop on your skin’s surface.
 Basically, it stops the dead skin cells and acne-causing bacteria to nest in your skin pores.
 As acne-causing bacteria are not comfortable around oxygen, they thrive in clogged skin pores away from oxygen reach.

 4. Reduces Inflammation

 Salicylic acid has anti-inflammatory properties that reduce the skin inflammation caused by acne breakouts.
 It accelerates the healing process of your skin.
-The chemical called salicin reduces inflammation, redness and soreness.
 It also soothes irritated skin.
 Additionally, topical salicylic acid is often suggested for psoriasis inflammation.

 How To Use Salicylic Acid On Face?